 Since asset turnover is typically calculated once a year, if a company made even a few large purchases this could skew their ratio.
 This is fairly common, as companies might have certain monthly expenses but occasionally need to invest large sums of money into equipment, office renovations, or other common business needs.

-Other ratios that can be used to gain an understanding of a company’s financials are the debt-to-equity ratio and P/E ratio.
+For instance, other ratios that can be used to gain an understanding of a company’s financials are the debt-to-equity ratio, its P/E ratio, and even looking at its net asset value.

 SoFi Invest®